 (b) A peak sound pressure of 140 dB.

-Company policy is to require the wearing of appropriate hearing protection in the Fabrication workshops in all DMS sites and at all times when operating equipment and machinery that will result in noise exposure level figures greater than those stated above.
+Company policy is to require the wearing of appropriate hearing protection in the Fabrication workshops in all [COMPANY NAME] sites and at all times when operating equipment and machinery that will result in noise exposure level figures greater than those stated above.

 Beyond controlling personnel exposure to below or within the values defined above, it is a requirement that actions are implemented to identify processes, equipment and/or working methods that will make the work quieter or mean that personnel are exposed for shorter times.
 If the improvements identified are reasonably practicable then they should be implemented.